AbS2693/Germany-Crime-Analytics-Dashboard/README.md

 ---

+## 🧭 Navigation Walkthrough

+The six report pages aren't a linear sequence — every drillthrough page can be reached from at least two different interaction paths (a dedicated button, native right-click drillthrough, or a tooltip-level drillthrough on a specific data point), and several support the reverse journey too.

+**[📄 Read the full Navigation & Drillthrough Walkthrough (PDF)](./WALKTHROUGH.pdf)** — a step-by-step, screenshot-illustrated tour of exactly how the pages connect, including the 2015 "New Entry" baseline behavior and a source-verified drillthrough example (Trier, 2016).

+---

 ## ⚠️ Known Data Limitations

 Documented deliberately, not hidden — a dataset built from real government publications has real seams: